 After the talking, we got baking.
 This was a hands-on show.
 We had all gotten poofy hats and aprons before the start of the show, and we put them to use.
-Kids were called up in groups to knead the dough, roll the dough, fold the croissants, and everything in between.
+Kids came up in groups to knead the dough, roll the dough, fold the croissants, and everything in between.
 I got to cut the dough using a saber – also a part of the tradition.
 I also failed at cutting the dough with the saber, which led to some hilarity among the munchkins.
 To be completely fair, it wasn’t a very sharp saber.

 After cutting comes the rolling.
 There’s a very specific way to roll these croissants.
 This allows the filling to bubble out of the sides while it’s baking.
-I was told that, unlike in a doughnut, with one of these croissants “you don’t look for filling, filling looks for you.”
+The host told me that, unlike in a doughnut, “you don’t look for filling, filling looks for you”.
 It’s completely true, and it’s wonderful.
 I don’t know about you guys, but I’m almost always disappointed by the (lack of) filling in pastries.
 Not in Poznań.
-Bakeries all across town make these croissants the same way, which means that, no matter which bakery you go to, your croissant will have plenty of tasty goodness in every bite.
+Bakeries all across town make these croissants the same way.
+That means that, no matter which bakery you visit, your croissant will have plenty of tasty goodness in every bite.